vippsas/vipps-epayment-api/faq.md

 Yes, to a certain extent.
-If the payments are initiated with the [eCom API](https://developer.vippsmobilepay.com/docs/APIs/ecom-api/) it's possible to  captured, cancel, etc. using the ePayment API.
+If the payments are initiated with the [eCom API](https://developer.vippsmobilepay.com/docs/APIs/ecom-api/) it's possible to capture, cancel, query, and adjust using the ePayment API.

 The eCom API uses the ePayment API “behind the scenes”.